 Understanding the specific customer use case is critical.
-Consult with Intercax directly when you get down to those questions.
+Consult with Intercax directly to learn more.

 How can the Syndeia connections be viewed?

-Via the Syndeia web-dashboard, Syndeia Cloud supports graph analysis of the connection data using the standard Gremlin (Tinkerpop) graph query language.
-Results can be presented in graphical (Figure 2), tabular and JSON form.
-Connection data is also available through the Syndeia Cloud’s REST API and can be published through a variety of viewers, e.g. Jupyter notebooks and OpenMBEE.
+Via the Syndeia Web Dashboard, Syndeia Cloud supports graph analysis of the connection data using either the Digital Thread Explorer, Query Builder, or native Gremlin pattern-matching queries.
+Results can be presented in graphical tabular and JSON form.
+Connection data and analysis is also available through the REST API and can be published through a variety of viewers, e.g. Jupyter notebooks (Figure 2).

 Does Syndeia use OSLC?